Commemorating VE Day and VJ Day

 VJ Day 80

-To mark eightieth anniversary of VJ Day the Far East the government have announce a service will take place at the National Memorial Arboretum.
+To mark eightieth anniversary of VJ Day the Far East the government have announced a service will take place at the National Memorial Arboretum.
 The Royal British Legion will lead the nation in honouring and remembering those who fought and died in the War in the Far East.

 In Newcastle, we are making plans to pay tribute to those who fought in the Asia-Pacific including honouring local people who were part of the Fourteenth Army who served in the Burma campaign.